 Score: 44 / 50.
 About the scores…

 As you may have picked up from some of my other reviews, I really enjoy big flavours in my dram… Massive smoke and huge sherry notes really hit the spot for example.
 This japanese blend is not like that and at first I found it a little underwhelming.
 However, the more time I’ve spent with it, the more I’ve started to appreciate it.
-It seems to unravel with each sip and offer something different each time I visit.
+It seems to unravel with each sip and offer something different each time I pay it a visit.
 If you’re looking for an entry point into Japanese whisky, this is it.
 Well blended, complex, balanced, elegant and reasonably priced.
-Fantastic.